 One common use of a marital agreement is to determine each spouse’s property rights.
 For example, couples may decide that any property they owned before the marriage is their sole property and would not be split between the two parties.
 Additionally, a couple may use a marital agreement to preemptively divide certain assets, including, residences, luxury items such as jewelry or art, stocks, bonds, or other investments.

 By dividing their assets in a marital agreement, couples are often able to avoid a court distributing their property in a manner they might disagree with.
-A marital agreements lawyer in Roswell could provide further information on property distribution provisions and how to tailor them to each person’s needs.
+A marital agreements attorney in Roswell could provide further information on property distribution provisions and how to tailor them to each person’s needs.

-By the same token, a couple may also use a marital agreement to decide on matters of alimony and child support to a certain extent.
+As a Roswell attorney could attest, a couple may also use a marital agreement to decide on matters of alimony and child support to a certain extent.
 For example, they may wish to explicitly prohibit either party from requesting or receiving any spousal or child support.

 They may also structure support payments in their marital agreement.
 For instance, a couple could decide that one individual must pay the other either a lump sum or periodic payment if they ever separate or divorce.